Napoleon in Russia: Borodino 1812

-Napoleon in Russia: Borodino 1812 is a video game written by Steve Krenek for the Atari 8-bit family and published by Krentek Software in 1987.
+Napoleon in Russia: Borodino 1812 is a computer wargame written by Steve Krenek for the Atari 8-bit computers and published by Krentek Software in 1987.

 Gameplay

 Napoleon in Russia: Borodino 1812 is a game in which the Battle of Borodino is simulated.

 Reception

-M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "Borodino is a solid effort.
+Computer Gaming World described Borodino as "a welcome contribution to a much neglected, at least in computer games, era of warfare".
+M. Evan Brooks's full review stated that "Borodino is a solid effort.
 While it does not forge a breakthrough in game development, it is easy to learn, valid historically and entertaining.
-For those desirous of learning about Napoleonic warfare, it is recommended."
+For those desirous of learning about Napoleonic warfare, it is recommended".